 “For me, shape is key.
 It’s not always something I embraced.
 I made the mistake a couple of times - one very specific time - of overly plucking them and I remember going to dinner that night with my mom, being very proud of what I’d done and she stared at me and was just like ‘what have you done?!
 They may never grow back!’

 “So from that day forward I’ve been very vigilant in not over plucking them and I’ve learned to embrace them.
-For me, they’re my favourite qualities about beauty and skincare because they say so much abut your personality and they accentuate your emotions.
+For me, they’re my favorite qualities about beauty and skincare because they say so much about your personality and they accentuate your emotions.
 I think that it’s something that’s so fun to enhance and embrace about your face.”

 To do just that, Lily takes Lancôme’s Le Monochromatique and swipes gently under the brow and across the top of the eyelid to enhance and highlight the brow.